-Intergovernmental Panel on Climate Change (IPCC) Contribution of Working Group I to the Sixth Assessment Report - Summary for mining. utilities and transportation infrastructure companies, which are developing thermal coal projects, benefiting from an authorised status, and which are in the building phase.
+Intergovernmental Panel on Climate Change (IPCC) Contribution of Working Group I to the Sixth Assessment Report - Summary for utilities and transportation infrastructure companies, which are developing thermal coal projects, benefiting from an authorised status, and which are in the building phase.

-Refer to the section "Objective and scope" on page 1 to identify affiliates and holdings outside or partially outside the scope of the Amundi Group.
-For more detailed information on the scope of the exclusion policy, please refer to Tables 1, 2 and 3 presented in Appendix page 33.
+(7) Refer to the section "Objective and scope" of the General Responsible Investment Policy to identify affiliates and holdings outside or partially outside the scope of the Amundi Group.
+For more detailed information on the scope of the exclusion policy, please refer to Tables 1, 2 and 3 presented in the Appendix of this document.